 Weiler is co-director of NYU Law’s Jean Monnet Center for International and Regional Economic Law & Justice, former president of the European University Institute (EUI), and senior fellow at the Minda de Gunzburg Center for European Studies at Harvard University.
 He holds a BA from the University of Sussex, an LLB and LLM from Cambridge University, and a diploma of international law from The Hague Academy of International Law.
 He earned his PhD in European law at EUI.

-Weiler served as a member of the Committee of Jurists of the Institutional Affairs Committee of the European Parliament, co-drafting the European Parliament's Declaration of Human Rights and Freedoms and Parliament’s input to the Maastricht Inter-intergovernmental Conference.
+Weiler served as a member of the Committee of Jurists of the Institutional Affairs Committee of the European Parliament, co-drafting the European Parliament's Declaration of Human Rights and Freedoms and the Parliament’s input to the Maastricht Inter-intergovernmental Conference.
 A WTO and NAFTA panelist, he is a founding editor of the European Journal of International Law, the European Law Journal, and the World Trade Review.

 Posted December 13, 2022.
 Photo credit: Vatican Media